 Sixth Form Careers

 During Sixth Form the emphasis is on exploring the range of pathways available after A levels and building an awareness of those relevant to career goals.
-With 90% of students moving on to university, there is a strong Higher Education component within the programme.
+With 90% of students moving on to university, there is a strong Higher Education component within the programme but students are also encouraged to explore the increasing range of Post 18 apprenticeship and school leaver opportunities.

 A full programme of workshops, talks and discussions are organised by the Head of Careers and the Head of Sixth Form, relating to the different aspects of the application procedure to universities in the UK and abroad.
 This includes plenary sessions focusing on the applications procedure to university and the financial awareness required, an Open Day visit for all Lower Sixth students and a presentation to parents about all aspects of Higher Education.